 We are soliciting public comments to permit the Department to:

 - Evaluate whether the proposed information collection is necessary for the proper functions of the Department.

-- Evaluate the accuracy of our estimate of the time and cost burden for this proposed collection, including the Start Printed Page 43447validity of the methodology and assumptions used.
+- Evaluate the accuracy of our estimate of the time and cost burden of this proposed collection, including the validity of the methodology and assumptions used.

 - Enhance the quality, utility, and clarity of the information to be collected.

 - Minimize the reporting burden on those who are to respond, including the use of automated collection techniques or other forms of information technology.

 Please note that comments submitted in response to this Notice are public record.
 Before including any detailed personal information, you should be aware that your comments as submitted, including your personal information, will be available for public review.